-The appearance of this bread, especially its crust reminded me of the traditional red-bean or coconut filling bread we can get at those traditional neighbourhood bakery.
+The appearance of this bread, especially its crust reminded me of the traditional red-bean or coconut filling bread we can get at those traditional neighbourhood bakeries.
 Very old-school, vintage outlook with the humble, inexpensive, everyday ingredient as fillings– the Korean mixed grain powder whipped to creamy texture.
-It gives off a nutty and creamy taste, with texture slightly similar to custard.
+It gives off a nutty and creamy taste, with a texture slightly similar to custard.
 A very simple bread, easily top of Korean ajumma/ nanny’s choice.
-If you have a taste buds of an
+If you have the taste buds of an

 old refined soul, you will probably like it.